 This module will provide students with general orientation to the College of Medicine program, the key administrative and support structures, and people within it.
-It will also provide specific orientation to the policies and procedures relevant to the Undergraduate Medical Program.
-Additionally, this module will also introduce students to the concept of professionalism, which is a key concept in professional identity formation.
+It will provide specific orientation to the policies and procedures relevant to the Undergraduate Medical Program.
+This module will also provide students with an approach to reflection to support self-directed and life-long learning.
+Finally, this module will introduce students to the concept of professionalism, which is a key concept in professional identity formation.